 Sounding out headphones

-We've tested hundreds of headphones, from brands such as Beats by Dr. Dre, Sennheiser, Harman Kardon, Bose and Sony, to make sure you're not wasting your money on bad sound.
+We've tested hundreds of headphones, from brands such as Beats, Sennheiser, Harman Kardon, Bose and Sony, to make sure you're not wasting your money on bad sound.

 Our expert testers and listening panel put the latest models through rigorous testing to rate sound quality, comfort and how well they work in real life – so you'll know exactly what to expect.
 Our unique, comparative lab tests mean you can trust what we recommend and choose with confidence.

 Our testers have years of expertise in testing audio equipment and, unlike most reviewers, we don't rely on one individual's perception to rank products.
 Instead we use a listening panel of five people with expertise in sound appraisal who have shown that they can consistently rank products for their sound quality.